 All of the participating faculty members, at Loyola and those from other institutions, are expected to involve undergraduate students heavily in their research.
 “Together, the eight faculty members will have about 12-14 students per year working with the LSCM,” said Thompson.
 “To have access to an LSCM at this stage of their educations will set these students apart from their peers at other institutions, and once they become proficient in its use, they will become trainers themselves, and gain further experience helping and training other students.
 By working in our labs, they’ll cultivate a competitive edge whether they’re thinking of going on to graduate or medical school, an academic career, or directly into the workforce.”

-This award marks Loyola’s second NSF grant in 2012.
-The other supports the efforts of Mary Lowe, Ph.D., professor of physics, to develop physics of medicine course materials.
+This award marks Loyola’s second National Science Foundation grant in 2012.
+The other supports a physics professor’s efforts to develop physics of medicine course materials.
 Additionally, Loyola is currently participating in the creation of a national mentoring network for women faculty in the sciences as part of an NSF grant centered at Gonzaga University.